-The fierce competition of game cameras in 2017 has benefited consumers and some re-sellers, but some also suffered from poor quality and over-rated cameras.
-Further market consolidation will occur in 2018 and you will see more than half of trail camera makers disappearing.
-You may wonder who will be the winner and losers in 2018.
+In 2017, the fierce competition of game cameras has benefited consumers and some re-sellers, but some also suffered from poor quality and overvalued cameras.
+In 2018, market consolidation will occur which will result in some trail camera makers disappearing, making one wonder who will last in 2018.

 The best trail cameras today (e.g., Boly’s SG2060-X) offer 100 feet detection and lighting range, while the vast majority cannot detect as far as 70 feet.
 To move from 70 feet to 100 feet, an extra 2x sensitivity from the PIR sensor is needed.
 This is not an easy task to accomplish in five years for most camera makers.
-Because sensing range is proportional to the temperature difference of the environment and the animal skin, the detection range of 70 feet will drop to about 30 feet in the winter (during which animal skin temperature is almost the same as the air), making the camera of little use in cold weather or cold regions.
+Because sensing range is proportional to the temperature difference of the environment and the animal skin, the detection range of 70 ft. will drop to about 30 ft. in the winter, making the camera less than optimal in cold weather or cold regions.

-In addition, detection range has to be matched by lighting range, or you will get a lot of empty pictures at night.
-Worse, an extra 3x-4x lighting energy is needed from the LED to move from 70ft lighting to 100ft lighting.
+In addition, detection range has to be matched by lighting range, or empty pictures will be taken at night.
+Even worse, an extra 3x-4x lighting energy is needed from the LED to move from 70ft. lighting to 100ft. lighting.

-Long Range is desired not only for better night picture/video quality, but also for effectively capture more animal activities and for security applications.
+Long Range is desired not only for better night picture and video quality, but also for capturing more animal activities and for security applications.

-Fig. 1 shows the field proven Long Range technologies, which have been available since 2012, while all other competitors have not passed 70ft yet.
+Fig. 1 shows Boly's proven Long Range technologies, which have been available since 2012

 Fig.2 shows the lighting differences of Boly cameras with a major brand: